saqibjavaiddev/My-Portfolio/README.md

 # Setup Portfolio : Mobile version skeleton

+My portfolio website that showcase my skills, tools and technologies that I use build using HTML and CSS

 > Set up "Mobile version skeleton" project.
 Learning Objectives are:
 > - Understand how to parse a Figma design to create a UI.
 > - Usage of flexbox in the page.